cds-hooks/docs/docs/catalog.md

 ## Radiology Appropriateness

-> CDS Service Request
+**CDS Service Request** on `order-review`

-> This example illustrates the use of the CDS Hooks `order-review` hook to implement Radiology Appropriateness scoring.
+This example illustrates the use of the CDS Hooks `order-review` hook to implement Radiology Appropriateness scoring.

+> This example illustrates a routine CT Head without IV contrast order for a patient.

 ```json
 {